Sebarz98/pd_sleep/README.md

 <img width="760" alt="Screenshot 2022-06-13 at 09 24 32" src="https://user-images.githubusercontent.com/70062910/173338776-2c5fa667-42a2-42d2-89be-e49122e72746.png">

 #### GM&WM
-1st IC: The Lentiform Nucleus is the area where the HC show the highest GM density compared to PD, while the Middle Frontal Gyrus the lowest.

-2nd IC: Same as the 1st as far as the two regions with the most differences go.

 1st IC & Feature 1: The Lentiform Nucleus is the area where the HC show the highest GM density compared to PD, while the Middle Frontal Gyrus the lowest.